angular/angular/aio/content/guide/what-is-angular.md

 Angular's component model offers strong encapsulation and an intuitive application structure.
 Components also make your application painless to unit test and can improve the overall readability of your code.

-For more information on what to do with components, see the [Components](guide/component-overview) section.
+For more information on what to do with components, see [Angular component overview][AioGuideComponentComponentOverview].

 <a id="templates"></a>